-- Servers can be discovered as long as they are running an appropriate level of Firmware - Version 1.4 and 2.0(1) would only run and discover with CIMC FW version 1.2(2I) - Starting with Version 2.0(2) any CIMC FW after the minimum 1.4(4) would allow discovery. - Only the FW packaged with an appropriate version of UCS Software bundles are supported with UCSM integration. - After Discovery all servers should be flashed (upgraded/downgraded) to the supported bundle. - Starting with version 2.1(x) UCSM supports N-1 firmware builds.
-For example if you are integrating a server that has CIMC code supported in 2.1(1a) into a UCSM 2.1(3) environment the FW will be supported. - Link to FW support matrix
+- Servers can be discovered as long as they are running an appropriate level of Firmware - Version 1.4 and 2.0(1) would only run and discover with CIMC FW version 1.2(2l) - Starting with Version 2.0(2) any CIMC FW after the minimum 1.4(4) would allow discovery. - Only the FW packaged with an appropriate version of UCS Software bundles are supported with UCSM integration. - After Discovery all servers should be flashed (upgraded/downgraded) to the supported bundle. - Starting with version 2.1(x) UCSM supports N-1 firmware builds.
+For example if you are integrating a server that has CIMC code supported in 2.1(1a) into a UCSM 2.1(3) environment the FW will be supported. - Each version release note describes mixed version support.